Applications for courses will be open January, 2019.

 What do our students do in the program?

 Our students receive comprehensive training in the following areas:

 · Heating and Air Conditioning

 · Career Pathways in the Automotive Industry

-One of our District's proudest graduates, Wei-Yun Gibson (bottom left) graduated from Smoky's automotive program in 2005, and went on to Colorado State University-Pueblo, where she studied her Bachelor's Degree, Automotive Industry Management, Business Administration, Supervisory Management, Graduated Magna Cum Laude (3.8-3.9 GPA).
+One of our District's proudest graduates, Wei-Yun Gibson (bottom left) graduated from Smoky's automotive program in 2005, and went on to Colorado State University-Pueblo, where she studied her Bachelors Degree, Automotive Industry Management, Business Administration, Supervisory Management, and graduated Magna Cum Laude (3.8-3.9 GPA).
 She was an AYES apprentice at an independent shop in Boulder while in high school, and now works for Autonation Toyota (GO) on Arapahoe Road, where she has reached-out to me to collaborate on projects with Smoky's auto program, and has already hired 2 of my students last month!